 Identifying Your Passion for Technology

-Tech passion starts with what makes your inner geek smile.
-Your eyes might light up when fixing DNS issues or you might feel a rush while testing new Android features – these clues point to your tech sweet spots.
+Finding your tech passion begins with what makes your inner geek happy.
+Do your eyes light up when fixing network issues, or do you get a thrill from testing new software features?
+These are clues to your tech sweet spots.

 Explore your favorite tech topics